Byron McDonald II Suspected In Killing 2-Year-Old Son's Mother, Grandmother, Police Say

 Police took Byron McDonald II into custody Monday afternoon outside the Aloft Hotel near Philadelphia International Airport.
-Two-year-old Byron McDonald was found safe and unharmed in a hotel room.READ MORE: Police: 9-Year-Old Boy Shot When Gunman Fires Into Olney Home
+Two-year-old Byron McDonald was found safe and unharmed in a hotel room.READ MORE: CDC, FDA Recommend US Pause Use Of Johnson & Johnson's COVID-19 Vaccine Over Blood Clot Concerns

 The little boy is in police care tonight and for now, seemingly unaware of the tragedy happening all around him.